 Get dressed/do your routine/put on makeup.

 You gotta get out of your pajamas/underwear/bathrob/Fabletics–immediately.
 Sorry to break it to you, you also have to wash your face and brush your teeth.
 You might even want to brush your hair, and put on some makeup.
 Do whatever primping routine you did when you went into an office/establishment for work.

 Psychologically, when I put myself together in the morning, I feel like myself.
 I don’t feel my sharpest and therefore don’t do my best work when I have no bra on and severe bed-head.
 You don’t have to sit at your desk in a suit (unless you want to) but try getting dressed in “real” clothes and see how you feel compared to loafing around your apartment like a slug.
 I’m willing to bet you are more productive when you clean up.

 I always, always, always put on sparkly stud earrings.
+(It’s like it’s own work from home rule.)
 It’s like a subconscious mind signal–once the earrings are in, I switch from sleepy-relaxed-home-mode to get-shit-done-work-mode.

 Schedule personal appointments as if you had an office job.